All Episodes

 You know, though he had support of 55 senators.

-He opposed Mr. Estrata, because, quote, he is Latino and could couldn't be allowed to reach the D.C.
+2001 Judiciary Committee note, Dick Durbin, he opposed Mr. Estrada because, quote, he is Latino and couldn't be allowed to reach the D.C.
 Circuit Court of Appeals lest he become a Supreme Court candidate one day.

-Other names you might remember Priscilla Owen, Janice Rogers Brown, Charles Pickering, you know, William Pryor, just to name a few.
+Other names you might remember, Priscilla Owen, Janice Rogers Brown, Charles Pickering, you know, William Pryor, just to name a few.

-The violation of norms was stopped only when the Republicans got majority, and they threatened to change the Senate rules.
+The violation of norms was stopped only when the Republicans got majority and they threatened to change the Senate rules.

 Then all of a sudden, Democrats, let's go to the table.